Safety Never Stops

-- The installation of polycarbonate screens on buses and in stations to protect customers and staff.
+- Polycarbonate screens on buses and in stations to protect customers and staff.

 - Touchless payment options to ensure that no cash is handled – such as PRESTO!
 When using PRESTO, don't forget to tap off.

-- Hand sanitizing dispensers will be rolling at all stations, at the entry zone of each train, and on over 400+ buses.
+- Hand sanitizing dispensers available at all stations, at the entry zone of each train, and on over 400+ buses.

 - Removal of hands-on assistance unless needed.